quasarframework/quasar/docs/src/pages/start/upgrade-guide.md

 * Removed support for quasar.conf.js > framework > `importStrategy: 'all'` since the auto import feature has become so good anyways (so it's now enabled by default).
 * if you use TypeScript, update `supportTs.tsCheckerConfig.eslint` property value with `{ enabled: true, files: './src/**/*.{ts,tsx,js,jsx,vue}' }`.
 This is due to upstream breaking changes of `fork-ts-checker-webpack-plugin`.

-If you have boot files where you access and change the `$q` Object through `Vue.prototype.$q`, then you need to adapt this:
+If you have boot files, where you access and change the `$q` Object through `Vue.prototype.$q`, then you need to adapt this:

 ```js
 // old way in boot file